 The Sentiment page reports on Reviews with text only, not overall Ratings.
 Learn about the difference between Reviews and Ratings here.

 The Sentiment Timeline helps to understand trends in positive and negative sentiment over the time period you’re examining.
 Each bar represents a day.
-Positive sentiment is marked with green, neutral with orange, negative with red and mixed with blue.
-Hover over a bar to see the breakdown details shown.
+‘Positive’ sentiment is marked with green, ‘Neutral’ with orange, ‘Negative’ with red and ‘Mixed’ with blue.
+Hover over a bar to see the breakdown details as shown.

 The Overall Sentiment chart provides a measure of the average overall sentiment for the filters you have selected.
 This chart is designed to help you understand how much scope for improvement there is.
 It also shows your Sentiment score at the bottom.
 Read more about how the sentiment score is calculated here.

-The Sentiment Breakdown chart shows the proportion of reviews that contain positive, negative, neutral and mixed sentiment for the selected reviews.
+The Sentiment Breakdown chart shows the proportion of reviews that contain Positive, Negative, Neutral and Mixed sentiment for the selected reviews.
+Hover over the sentiment bars to see the overall percentage and number of reviews per category.